Sump Pump Maintenance Checklist (Toronto): The 30-Minute Annual Routine

 Toronto-specific maintenance considerations

 Toronto's freeze-thaw winters stress the discharge line specifically — ice plugs form when the discharge slopes back toward the foundation or has a low spot that holds water.
 We see this every spring on properties that didn't winterize.
 Combined-sewer-surcharge events also stress the check valve — back-pressure during a sewer surcharge can damage the valve seat if the pump is running into closed conditions.
 Annual inspection catches both.
-Properties on the City's $1,750 sump pump subsidy install retain rebate eligibility for repair/replacement parts when annual maintenance is documented — keep the records.
+If your system was installed under the City's Basement Flooding Protection Subsidy ($2,250 sump-pump component), keep the install and maintenance records — the City can request documentation, and insurers often ask for proof of maintenance on water-damage endorsements.

 Sources cited in this guide